malcolmlewis/pcd8544_bl_ctrl/README.md

 USAGE
 ---------------------
-You need to be root user...
+You need to be root user to run...

 pcd8544_bl_ctrl -o - Turn on backlight.